 - USB 2: Slower than USB 3 / 3.1, but more than adequate for keyboards, mice and many other devices.

-- USB 3.1 Gen2: Not many peripherals support this standard yet, but it delivers 10 Gbps of bandwidth, which is double what you get with USB 3.1 Gen 1 / USB 3.0.
+- USB 3.1/3.2 Gen2: Not many peripherals take advantage of this standard yet, but it delivers 10 Gbps of bandwidth, which is double what you get with USB 3.1 Gen 1 / USB 3.0.
 USB 3.2 Gen2 2x2 doubles that bandwidth again, with two 10 Gbps lanes.
 You'll often only find one of these ports on mid- and high-end boards.

 - HDMI / DisplayPort Video out: You only need these if you plan to use integrated graphics.
 Discrete cards have their own ports.

 - Audio ports: Important if you plan to connect analog speakers or headphones.